 February 12, 2018 5:00 pm EST (Monday)- Initial Applications should be submitted as a single PDF to Ariella Lang at AL223@columbia.edu

 March 9, 2018 (Friday) – Invited Detailed Research Plans should be submitted to Ariella Lang at AL223@columbia.edu

 March 16, 2018 (Friday) – Faculty selection committee decisions finalized

 May 21, 2018 – July 30, 2018 – First summer of research (10 weeks)

 - Students who have applied to or have committed funding from other Columbia-based or external research programs are still eligible to apply to this program.

-Questions about the program should be directed to Lisa Hollibaugh, Dean of Academic Planning and Administration, Columbia College.
+- Questions about either program should be directed to Ariella Lang, Associate Dean of Academic Affairs.